phunnicutt1/underground-beats/documentation/overview.md

    - AudioDeviceManager for device handling

 2. **Synthesis Engine**:
-   - Oscillator class with multiple waveform types
+   - Oscillator class with multiple waveform types (sine, triangle, sawtooth, square, noise, wavetable)
-   - Envelope class with ADSR functionality
+   - Envelope class with ADSR functionality and customizable curves
-   - Filter class with multiple filter types
+   - Filter class with multiple filter types (low-pass, high-pass, band-pass, notch, shelf)
-   - SynthVoice class for individual synthesis voices
+   - SynthVoice class for individual synthesis voices with 2 oscillators, filter and envelope
-   - SynthModule class for polyphonic synthesis
+   - SynthModule class for polyphonic synthesis with voice management

 3. **Effects Processing**:
-   - Effect base class for common effect functionality
+   - Effect base class for common effect functionality with wet/dry mixing
-   - Delay effect with stereo and tempo-sync capabilities
+   - Delay effect with stereo, feedback, cross-feedback and tempo-sync capabilities
-   - Reverb effect for spatial processing
+   - Reverb effect for spatial processing with room size, damping, and width controls
-   - EffectsChain class for managing multiple effects
+   - EffectsChain class for managing multiple effects with flexible ordering

+4. **Sequencer**:
+   - Pattern class for storing MIDI notes and parameter automation
+   - Timeline class for arranging patterns with non-destructive editing
+   - Sequencer class for playback with transport controls and timing management
+   - MidiEngine class for handling MIDI input/output with device selection

+5. **User Interface**:
+   - AppComponent class as the main application component with tabbed interface
+   - PatternEditor class for piano roll-style note editing
+   - PatternControlPanel class for editing settings and transport controls
+   - PatternEditorView class combining editor and controls in a complete interface
+   - MixerChannel class for channel strip controls (level, pan, mute, solo)
+   - MixerView class with multiple channels and effect sends

 ## Code Organization